Online Child Safety ~ Cyber Bullying ~ Privacy ~ Social Media

 - Gaming Consoles and Online Games ~ do you realize that 21% of all video. game players in the U.S. are under 18?
 Those games that have multi-player components, or are entirely based online make these kids more open to abuse from other players, harassment, and sexual advances through the game’s chat system.

 - Social Media ~ 71% of teens use more than one social media platform.
 According to the non-profit group “Common Sense Media” showed that 8-12 year-olds were online 6 hours per day and 13-18 year-olds are online 9 hours per day.

 - Cyberbullying ~ these victims are 1.9 times more likely to commit suicide than those who do not experience online bullying.
 It occurs across all platforms and comes in different forms.
 Spreading rumors, sending threatening messages through social media, texting, and pretending to be another child.
 I have only outlined a few of the cyberbullying methodologies.

 - Privacy and Information Security ~ kids are too trusting.
 They are more susceptible to malware, viruses, phishing scams, and identity theft.
 Kids sharing their full names and where they live may not seem like a big deal.
 Hackers posing as legitimate companies like google, send emails asking for your child’s password or pose as a friend or a relative.

 - Viewing inappropriate content online ~ the internet is open and public.
 Kids can stumble on content that is confusing, upsetting, and distressing.

-- Online Predators ~ According to the US Department of Justice, 13% of young people on the internet have been victims of unwanted sexual advances.
-1 in 5 have been solicited for offline contact.
-50% of online victims of sexual exploitation are between 12 and 15 years old!
+- Online Predators ~ According to the US.
+Department of Justice, 13% of young people n the internet have been victims of unwanted sexual advances.
+1 in 5 has been solicited for offline contact.
+50% of online victims of sexual exploitation are b between 12 and 15 years old.

 Online Child Safety is our #1 concern, keeping our kids safe is the goal.